 All students, grades six through twelve, are required to be immunized according to current Oregon State law before they will be admitted to school.
 A certificate of immunization status must be provided when the student is enrolled.
-Students who are not immunized or have filed a waiver will be excluded.
+Blanchet Catholic School shall familiarize itself with local health services available to students and seek such services for all students.